Whatsapp Icon

 Understanding the Stages of Pituitary Tumors

 Pituitary tumors are abnormal growths found in the pituitary gland, the small organ at the base of the brain responsible for hormones that regulate essential bodily functions.
-Unlike other cancers, pituitary tumors are primarily benign (non-cancerous) and categorized based on their size and behavior rather than traditional cancer stages.
+Unlike other cancers, pituitary tumors are primarily benign (non-cancerous) and categorized based on their size and behaviour rather than traditional cancer stages.
 Recognizing the stages of pituitary tumors is crucial for effective treatment and management.

 Classification Based on Size